0x6b/typster/README.md

 ### `format`

-You can format a Typst document; a thin wrapper of [typstfmt](https://github.com/astrale-sharp/typstfmt).
+You can format a Typst document with [typstyle](https://github.com/Enter-tainer/typstyle).

 See [`examples/format.rs`](examples/format.rs) for usage.